khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/iconography.md

 #### Specific meaning, specific icon

 Using an icon consistently to represent a single concept or action helps with overall learnability for a user.
-For example, the icon used for the Issues feature, or another for the [merge request object](/objects/merge-request), shouldn't be used to refer to other unrelated concepts or actions in the UI.
+For example, the icon used to represent a feature or [object](/objects/overview) shouldn't be used to refer to other unrelated concepts or actions in the UI.

 Avoid using different icons to refer to one specific meaning.